xiaoxiae/videos/MUSIC.md

 Cases to Rest by Blue Dot Sessions: https://app.sessions.blue/browse/track/139762
 - used in 13 - Primes Dots
 - used in 12 - State Space
+- used in 17 - AB Tree

 Are We Loose Yet (All Piano) by Blue Dot Sessions: https://app.sessions.blue/browse/track/153364
 - used in 12 - State Space

 ### Other

+The Big Ten by Blue Dot Sessions: https://app.sessions.blue/browse/track/170869
+- used in 17 - AB Tree

 Slider by Blue Dot Sessions: https://app.sessions.blue/browse/track/153362
 - used in 12 - State Space